-In order to safely detect an interrupted coil connection, read out the open load flags at low or nominal motor velocity operation, only.
+To safely detect an interrupted coil connection, read out the open load flags at low or nominal motor velocity operation, only.
 A flicker may occur with asymmetric sense resistors and does not harm.
 However, the ola and olb flags have just informative character and do not cause any action of the driver.